MCT-master/mct-master.github.io/_posts/2022-11-29-VAD-masoud-technical.md

    <img
       src="https://www.uio.no/english/studies/programmes/mct-master/blog/assets/image/2022_11_29_bh_masoudn_10.jpg"
       style="max-height:600px; width:auto;" />
-   <figcaption>	4)	You can use this aggregate device in all DAW or Musical programming languages or communication software
+   <figcaption>You can use this aggregate device in all DAW or Musical programming languages or communication software

  </figcaption>

 For Further exploration visit: